 If your USB drive is not plugged, you will be prompted with an image indicating to plug it in.

-Upon completion, you will be prompted will the following dialog and your USB is now ready for use.
+Upon completion, you will be prompted with the following dialog and your USB is now ready for use.

 Please follow the steps below, which guide you through installation using the utility

-First, insert your USB drive in your computer and open your Terminal.
+First, insert the USB drive into your computer and open your Terminal.
 Proceed to type

 lsblk into your Terminal.
 It should output something along the lines of: